Bug report #9013

 - Subject changed from When digitizing with "avoid intersections" QuantumGIS should detect layer type before creating features to When digitizing with "avoid intersections" layer type should be detected before creating features

-#2 Updated by George Rodrigues da Cunha Silva over 6 years ago
+#2 Updated by George Rodrigues da Cunha Silva almost 7 years ago

 I configured this bug to be of high priority because it cause massive problems with digitizing land-use features.